-On the front cover is written ‘One of the most frightening books ever written’.
-It’s enticing in its black and silver, the kind of book which can be deliciously devoured in less than two hours, and yet it is one which I don’t yet have the courage to read.
+On the front cover of Neil Gaiman’s book is written ‘one of the most frightening books ever written’.
+It’s for children.
+Enticing in its black and silver, the kind of book which can be deliciously devoured in less than two hours, and yet it is one which I don’t yet have the courage to read.
 Because I already saw the movie and it scared me shitless.

 The parallel with puppets is too clear to be missed.
 Coraline will become her puppet.
 She will give her eyes, she will sacrifice her unique perspective on the world, and lose herself to her other mother’s vision of herself.
 The other mother believes she is… the perfect mother.
 Which is what narcissist’s think.